-Natural Infants benefit from passive immunity acquired when their mothers’ antibodies and pathogen-fighting white cells cross the placenta to reach the developing children, especially in the third trimester.
+Natural: Infants benefit from passive immunity acquired when their mothers’ antibodies and pathogen-fighting white cells cross the placenta to reach the developing children, especially in the third trimester.
 A substance called colostrum, which an infant receives during nursing sessions in the first days after birth and before the mother begins producing “true” breast milk, is rich in antibodies and provides protection for the infant.
 Breast milk, though not as rich in protective components as colostrum, also contains antibodies that pass to the nursing infant.
-This protection provided by the mother, however, is short-lived.
+The mother, however, provides this protection, and it is short-lived.
 During the first few months of life, maternal antibody levels in the infant fall, and protection fades by about six months of age.

 The History of Passive Immunization

-Antibodies were first used to treat disease in the late 19th century as the field of bacteriology was emerging.
+Antibodies were first used to treat disease in the late 19th century, as bacteriology emerged.
 The first success story involved diphtheria, a dangerous disease that obstructs the throat and airway of those who contract it.

 In 1890, Shibasaburo Kitasato (1852-1931) and Emil von Behring (1854-1917) immunized guinea pigs against diphtheria with heat-treated blood products from animals that had recovered from the disease.
-The preparations contained antibodies to the diphtheria toxin that protected the guinea pigs if they were exposed soon thereafter to lethal doses of diphtheria bacteria and its toxin.
-Next, the scientists showed that they could cure diphtheria in an animal by injecting it with the blood products of an immunized animal.
-They soon moved to testing the approach on humans and were able to show that blood products from immunized animals could treat diphtheria in humans.
+The preparations contained antibodies to the diphtheria toxin, which protected the guinea pigs if they were exposed soon thereafter to lethal doses of diphtheria bacteria and its toxin.
+Next, the scientists showed they could cure diphtheria in an animal by injecting it with the blood products of an immunized animal.
+They soon moved to testing the approach on humans, and showed that blood products from immunized animals could treat diphtheria in humans.
 The antibody-containing blood-derived substance was called diphtheria antitoxin, and public boards of health and commercial enterprises began producing and distributing it from 1895 onward.
-Kitasato, von Behring, and other scientists then devoted their attention to treatment of tetanus, smallpox, and bubonic plague with antibody-containing blood products.
+Kitasato, von Behring, and other scientists then devoted their attention to the treatment of tetanus, smallpox, and bubonic plague with antibody-containing blood products.

 The use of antibodies to treat specific diseases led to attempts to develop immunizations against the diseases.
 Joseph Stokes Jr, MD, and John Neefe, MD, conducted trials at the University of Pennsylvania under contract to the US Navy during World War II to investigate the use of antibody preparations to prevent infectious hepatitis (what we now call hepatitis A).
 Their pioneering work, along with advances in the separation of the antibody-containing blood component, led to many studies on the effectiveness of antibody preparations for immunization against measles and infectious hepatitis.